-These are 5 ways to stop CAPTCHA on Omegle.
+Here are 7 ways to stop CAPTCHAs on Omegle:

-So if you want to know how to stop CAPTCHA on Omegle, then you’re in the right place.
+So if you want to learn all about how to stop CAPTCHAs on Omegle, then you’re in the right place.

 Browsing websites used for meeting people online can be quite interesting.